-On stage, Mads has been a part of the cutting edge Danish theatre company Mungo Park for more than a decade, performing in several contemporary award-winning comedies and dramas.
-Furthermore, credits include roles in classics by Shakespeare, Ibsen, Chekhov, and Mark Ravenhill at major Danish repertoire theaters.
-A professionally trained singer, he occasionally stars in musicals and theatre concerts, most recently Lazarus by David Bowie at The Royal Danish Theatre.
+On stage, Mads has been a part of the cutting edge Danish theatre company Mungo Park for more than a decade, performing in several award-winning contemporary plays.
+In addition, he has played countless parts in classics by Shakespeare, Chekhov, Moliere, Ibsen and Mark Ravenhill at major Danish repertoire theatres.
+A skilled singer, decent drummer and guitarist, Mads also appear in theatrical concerts and musical productions, most recently Lazarus by David Bowie at The Royal Danish Theatre.

 Mads is of both Scandinavian, German, English, and American descend and speaks all of the above flawlessly.
 A quick learner he has knowledge of Norwegian and Swedish, French, various European accents, and just about enough Italian to order a pizza.

 Mads lives just outside of Copenhagen, where he spends most of his free time with his wonderful family, including two toddlers.
 A true Viking, he enjoys plunging into the cold Scandinavian waters with his speargun, lifting heavy things outside in the garden, or mountain biking in the nearby woods whenever a bit of “quiet time” is needed,